Beneficiary Controlled Trusts: Balancing Asset Protection and Flexibility

 The beneficiary controlled trust is legal, effective, and flexible.
 It balances asset protection with the flexibility to change with circumstances, time, and tax laws.
 With a little bit of planning, you really can have your cake and eat it too.

-If you have questions about this Article, please feel free to contact Trish King for an appointment at (316) 631-3131.
+If you have questions about this Article, please feel free to contact our Estate Planning Group for an appointment at (316) 631-3131.